googleapis/google-cloud-java/generation/new_client_hermetic_build/README.md

 Therefore, the "proto path" value we supply to the command is `google/cloud/alloydb`.

 We will publish a single module for a service that includes all versions in this path.
-Once the service has been published once, any future additional versions will automatically be generated via OwlBot.
+Any future version must be manually added to the configuration yaml (`google-cloud-java/generation_config.yaml`)

 ### Name pretty (`name_pretty`)